cometbft/cometbft/docs/references/architecture/tendermint-core/adr-010-crypto-changes.md

 Tendermint is a cryptographic protocol that uses and composes a variety of cryptographic primitives.

-After nearly 4 years of development, Tendermint has recently undergone multiple security reviews to search for vulnerabilities and to assess the the use and composition of cryptographic primitives.
+After nearly 4 years of development, Tendermint has recently undergone multiple security reviews to search for vulnerabilities and to assess the use and composition of cryptographic primitives.

 ### Hash Functions